abgag70/blog/articles/test.md

 }
 ```

-Notice the function is passed as construvtor into a ```JsFunction``` object.
+Notice the minimized function is passed as constructor into a ```JsFunction``` object.
 This object wraps up the function to be minimized.

 ```js
 class JsFunction {